dotnet/csharpstandard/standard/classes.md

 An implementing partial method declaration can appear in the same part as the corresponding defining partial method declaration.

 Only a defining partial method participates in overload resolution.
 Thus, whether or not an implementing declaration is given, invocation expressions may resolve to invocations of the partial method.
-Because a partial method always returns 'void', such invocation expressions will always be expression statements.
+Because a partial method always returns `void`, such invocation expressions will always be expression statements.
 Furthermore, because a partial method is implicitly `private`, such statements will always occur within one of the parts of the type declaration within which the partial method is declared.

 > *Note*: The definition of matching defining and implementing partial method declarations does not require parameter names to match.
 This can produce *surprising*, albeit *well defined*, behaviour when named arguments ([§12.6.2.1](expressions.md#12621-general)) are used.
 For example, given the defining partial method declaration for `M`:
 > ```csharp